 - 4.1.3.3.1 Shoulder straps employed on SAR shall be tested for strength of material, joints, and seams and must separately withstand a pull of 136 kg.
 (300 pounds) for 30 minutes without failure. - 4.1.3.3.2 Belts, rings, and attachments for life lines must withstand a pull of 227 kg.
 (500 pounds) for 30 minutes without failure.
-If the harness is designed to act as a safety/rescue harness it shall meet the American National Standards Institute (ANSI) Z359.1-2007 Fall Arrest Standard or the National Fire Protection Association (NFPA) standard NFPA 1983: Standard on Life Safety Rope and Equipment for Emergency Services. - 4.1.3.3.3 The hose shall be firmly attached to the harness so as to withstand a pull of 113 kg.
-(250 pounds) for 30 minutes without separating, and the hose attachments shall be arranged so that the pull or drag of the hose behind an advancing wearer does not disarrange the harness or exert pull upon the respiratory inlet covering. - 4.1.3.3.4 The design of the harness and attachment of the line shall permit dragging the maximum length of hose and diameter (heaviest hose configuration) considered for approval over a concrete floor without disarranging the harness or exerting a pull on the respiratory inlet covering. - 4.1.3.3.5 The arrangement and suitability of all harness accessories and fittings shall be considered for discomfort, disturbance, or interference with the movements of the wearer, and shall be easily adjustable to various wearer sizes.
+If the harness is designed to act as a safety/rescue harness it shall meet the American National Standards Institute (ANSI) Z359.1 Fall Arrest Standard. - 4.1.3.3.3 The hose shall be firmly attached to the harness so as to withstand a pull of 113 kg.
+(250 pounds) for 30 minutes without separating, and the hose attachments shall be arranged so that the pull or drag of the hose behind an advancing wearer does not disarrange the harness or exert pull upon the respiratory inlet covering.

+- 4.1.3.3.4 The design of the harness and attachment of the line shall permit dragging the maximum length of hose and diameter (heaviest hose configuration) considered for approval over a concrete floor without disarranging the harness or exerting a pull on the respiratory inlet covering. - 4.1.3.3.5 The arrangement and suitability of all harness accessories and fittings shall be considered for discomfort, disturbance, or interference with the movements of the wearer, and shall be easily adjustable to various wearer sizes. - 4.1.3.3.6 SAR with a rigid head covering, a suitable harness shall be required to assist in holding this covering in place.